NorteX-dev/nhandler/README.md

   // If you don't return anything (void), the command will be considered successful. async run(interaction: ChatInputCommandInteraction): Promise<CommandError | void> {
     if (1 === 2) {
-      // Return a CommandError to call the error() method. return new CommandError("fatal error");
+      // Throw a CommandError to call the error() method. throw new CommandError("fatal error");
     }
     // Successful: reply to the interaction and return nothing. await interaction.reply({ content: "Test command ran!", ephemeral: true });